ThibaultDucray/TonexPedal-TouchOSC-Template/README.md

 # Wanna say thank you?

+Many ways:
-Listen to our music! https://walruspark.co/
+* listen to our music, this will make me happy: https://walruspark.co/
+* buy my Apple Watch metronome, this will make me happy also: https://tducray.fr/apps/metronom137/

 # More infos